Quasiperiodic circuit quantum electrodynamics

 In this system, Anderson localization will manifest itself in the form of charge localization.
 This effect could be probed in a number of ways, e.g. by initializing the circuit in a given charge state, and subsequently measuring the dispersion (or lack thereof) in charge space as a function of time.
 We here choose to compute a related, but even simpler quantity.
 Namely, we assume that the system is prepared in the ground state, and compute the quantum charge fluctuations associated with it.
 Here, charge localization manifests very simply as

-This effect is only broken if $\widehat{V}$ becomes degenerate in its ground state, which happens for specific parameter values of $\lambda$, $N_g$, and $N_{gT}$.
+This effect is only broken if $\widehat{V}$ becomes degenerate in its ground state, which happens for specific parameter values of $\lambda$, $N_\text{g}$, and $N_\text{gT}$.
 Here, the charge fluctuations of the ground state immediately spike to a finite value.
-This gives rise to an interesting pattern of suppressed charge fluctuations, which are lifted along characteristic, rather complex contours, which we refer to as charge fluctuation ``anomalies'', see Fig.~\ref{fig:charge-anomalies}.
+This gives rise to an interesting pattern of suppressed charge fluctuations, which are lifted along characteristic, rather complex contours, which we refer to as charge fluctuation anomalies.
+As an illustration of the regimes of avoided groundstate degeneracies, and hence strong localization physics, see Fig.~\ref{fig:charge-anomalies}.